JudahGazit/unsupervised-learning-course/README.md

 3. https://www.kaggle.com/unanimad/the-oscar-award

-The IMDB dataset couldn't be uploaded to this repository due to it's size, so in order to rerun the entire data preparation process it is must be downloaded manually and placed in the `data/netflix/` folder
+The IMDB dataset couldn't be uploaded to this repository due to it's size, so in order to rerun the entire data preparation process you need to download it manually and place it in the `data/netflix/` folder

 The results of the data preparation process are saved in `stage.json` so rerunning the entire workflow is unnecessary.